 Allows Workforce Solutions Office staff to record data in TWIST that is used to gather statistical information, is the basis of the monthly and yearly reports, and makes service information accessible to others in the service delivery network.

-The primary method of documentation is TWIST Counselor Notes.
-It is recommended that Workforce Solutions Office staff use the SNAP recipient’s individual case file or a paper record for maintaining copies of documents that require a signature.
-Documents verifying and supporting mandatory work registrant activities that TWIST cannot identify through data entry, such as job search worksheets, can also be included.
+The primary method of documentation is WorkInTexas.com.
+It is recommended that Workforce Solutions Office staff uses the SNAP recipient’s individual case file or a paper record for maintaining copies of documents that require a signature.
+Documents verifying and supporting mandatory work registrant activities that WorkInTexas.com cannot identify through data entry, such as job search worksheets, can also be included.

 B-306.a: Eligibility Verification